shamil-sadigov/Imagegram/README.md

 ℹ️ It's not required to create empty database in SQL Server or containers in Blob Storage.
 It will be done on application startup.

-Now app can be deployed on Azure (or any other infrastructure).
+Now app can be deployed on Azure as App Service (or any other infrastructure).

 Swagger is availabe at path `/swagger`